thomasabishop/eolas/zk/Threads.md

 ## Hardware considerations

-Each [processor core](./CPU_architecture.md) can only one one thread at a time so the number of cores that a device's CPU has deterimines how many threads can run at once.
-In practice, then, the CPU shuffles between multiple threads in clock segments.
+Each [processor core](./CPU_architecture.md) can only run one thread at a time so the number of cores that a device's CPU has deterimines how many threads can run at once.
+In practice, then, the CPU shuffles between multiple threads in [clock segments](./Clock_signals.md).
 This is known as scheduling and is managed by the process that the thread belongs to.

 ## Related notes